 There are other reasons too.
-Like the way it looks all silvery against the dark blue night sky from the streetlight in the distance.
+Like the way it looks all silvery against the dark blue night sky from the light coming from the streetlamp in the distance.
 I am damned if I know how to capture that with my camera.
-My night photography skills are very poor.
+My night photography skills are still poor.
 But I can always enjoy its beauty with my eyes which is what I do every night when Luci and I stroll on the terrace.
-Well, to keep facts straight, Luci rolls on the cement floor and only I stroll.
+Well, to keep facts straight, Luci only rolls on the cement floor and I stroll.
 Anyways, between the starry night sky above and the silvery branches, my night is made.

 Talking of starry nights, yes we are back to having the night sky sprinkled liberally with stars these days.
-There is one on the eastern sky these days that’s extra bright and looks as if it has a red border.
-Or it could be my eyes playing tricks.
+There is one on the eastern sky that seems extra bright and looks as if it has a red border.
+Or it could just be my eyes playing tricks.
 I am not even sure whether it’s a star or a planet.
 Sigh.
-But I was speaking of the tree and the reasons I like it.
+But I digress.
+I was speaking of the tree and the reasons I like it.

 The tree has neither colorful flowers, nor luscious fruits, but there you have it, birds and butterflies still flock to it.
-What could be better for a bird (and butterfly) lover than have a tree outside her window that they love?
-But right now, with the branches devoid of leaves it is only the crows and coucals that visit.
-When the leaves grow back, it will be a different story.
-Sunbird, woodpeckers, tailorbirds, bulbuls, flycatchers, barbets… will all be back.
-Then there are the centaur oakblues which seem to favor the tree.
+What could be better for a bird (and butterfly) lover than have a tree outside her window that they love (and flock to)?
+Right now though, with the branches devoid of leaves, it is only the crows and coucals who visit.
+Later, when the leaves grow back, it will be a different story.
+Sunbirds, woodpeckers, tailorbirds, bulbuls, flycatchers, barbets… will all be back.
+Then there are the centaur oakblues who seem to favor the tree a lot too.

 ©Shail Mohan 2016